-Meta-analysis of studies of over 19,000 babies have consistently shown a substantial reduction in necrotising enterocolitis, mortality and Late onset sepsis in premature babies recieving multistrain probiotics.
+Previous meta-analyses of studies of over 19,000 babies have consistently shown a substantial reduction in necrotising enterocolitis, mortality and Late onset sepsis in premature babies recieving multistrain probiotics.
 A recent review showed a significant reduction in NEC and mortality in a UK NICU using Labinic Drops.
-Labinic has been used even in the most premature babies (22 weeks onwards) due to its excellent safety profile
+Labinic has been used even in the most premature babies (22 weeks onwards) due to its excellent safety profile.

-Exposure to antibiotics (either at Caesarean Section, through breast milk or from courses of antibiotics) can cause intestinal dybiosis.
-In addition, antacids (e.g. omeprazole, lanzoprazole) can also cause dysbiosis.
-This may present with abdominal pain, excessive/painful wind, diarrhoea and/or mucousy stools.
+Exposure to antibiotics (either at Caesarean Section, through breast milk or from courses of antibiotics) can cause intestinal dybiosis (disruption of the normal healthy gut microbiome) in babies.
+In addition, antacids (e.g. gaviscon, omeprazole, lanzoprazole) can also cause dysbiosis.
+This may cause reflux, abdominal pain, excessive/painful wind, diarrhoea and/or mucousy stools.

 Labinic Drops can help to correct a dysbiosis and assist in the restoration of a more normal microbiome, with subsequent resolution of symptoms.

 Labinic Drops represent great value.
 Labinic is manufactured to pharmaceutical standards and provides 2 billion probiotics for a very low daily price.
 How do we do it?

 The costs of NEC are substantial worldwide.
 In the USA, Johnson et al estimated the cost of medical NEC at $43-74,000 and surgical NEC (occuring 30% of cases) at $138-220,000, with the cost of short bowel syndrome over 5 years costing $1.5million per patient.